 The term ‘resimercial’ is a combination of the words ‘residential’ and ‘commercial’.
-This design trend has spiked in popularity after the introduction of work from home policies due to the increased need for offices to have a more ‘home-from-work’ environment.
+This trend practiced by fit-out companies in Dubai has spiked in popularity after the introduction of work from home policies due to the increased need for offices to have a more ‘home-from-work’ environment.
 People are most productive in familiar and comfortable environments, which is why many companies have begun designing their offices to accommodate this trend.
 You can make your office more resimercial by incorporating elements like sofas and soft lighting in common spaces, or using textures and natural lighting to add a needed element of nature and relief.

 4. Acoustic Design

 People are most productive when distractions are limited.
 Working from home has given people control over their surroundings and distractors can be limited easily.
 Sound is a distraction that is hard to completely get rid of, but there are ways to reduce it as much as possible.
 The introduction of dual use acoustic products has made office spaces more productive and quiet.
 You can find carpets, wall coverings, furniture, and lighting products that provide sound reduction while still having a cohesive aesthetic theme.